libkafe/kafe/README.md

-Kafe (`/ka'fe:/`) is an open source scriptable automation tool and task runner.
-It can be used as a common task runner, for local and remote automation, application deployment, build system development, build pipeline management and more!
+Kafe (`/ka'fe:/`) is a minimal, portable, open-source remote automation framework, task runner, and build automation tool.

+It is used as a common task runner, for local and remote automation, application deployment, build system development, build pipeline management, and more!

 ## Installation